dwyl/auth_plug_example/README.md

 This example is for us @dwyl who will be using **`auth_plug`** in all our projects and more specifically for our [`App`](https://github.com/dwyl/app).
+But we have made it as _generic_ as possible to show that _anyone_ can use (an instance of the) Auth Service to add Auth to _any_ app in less than 2 minutes!